CONCACAF: Corporate structure

 CONCACAF is a non-profit company registered in Nassau, The Bahamas.

 The headquarters of the CONCACAF are located in Miami, United States.
 Previously it had been the Admiral Financial Center, George Town, Cayman Islands—the home city of former CONCACAF president Jeffrey Webb and prior to that, they were based in Port of Spain, Trinidad and Tobago under the presidency of Jack Warner.
-The administration office of CONCACAF was previously located in Trump Tower, New York, when Chuck Blazer was the general secretary.
+The administration office of CONCACAF was previously located on the 17th floor at Trump Tower, New York, when Chuck Blazer was the general secretary.

 In February 2017, a satellite office was opened in Kingston, Jamaica.
 In July 2017, a second satellite office was opened in Guatemala City, which is shared with the Central American Football Union (UNCAF), and most recently another satellite office for the FIFA Caribbean Development Office was opened in the suburb of Welches, in Bridgetown, Barbados.